Huntv/DjanjoPizzaManager/README.md

 # Django Pizza Manager

+## Brief Overview

 A web application to manage pizza orders with different user roles (e.g., PizzaOwner, PizzaChef).
 This project is built using Django and runs on a local SQLite database.
+On the cloud it runs on postgreSQL.

+I chose Django as the framework for this project because Python was the preferred language, and I was already familiar with it.
+I initially encountered challenges with deploying and testing the .NET framework on my local machine, which led me to switch to Django.
+For the frontend, I opted for basic HTML as it was the most familiar to me and met the needs of the current stories without introducing unnecessary complexity.

+While I began with Azure for hosting, I ran into deployment issues with my Django application, and the deployment process was slower than expected.
+This led me to transition to AWS, where I gained more control over the environment by connecting to a Linux server, offering better flexibility for my deployment needs.

 ##Links